JoseMGuerra/DIY-Installation/README.md

 - ### Links

-  - All links have been tested and they are working as the should.
+  - All links have been tested and they are working as they are expected.
     - Home
     - Project
     - Contact